 The Intersect tool is similar to the Clip tool.
 The difference is that the overlay vector layer in a Clip operation must always be polygons, regardless of whether the input layer consists of points or polylines.

 The attributes of the two input vectors will be merged in the output attribute table.
 Note, duplicate fields should not exist between the inputs layers, as they will share a single attribute in the output (assigned from the first layer).
 Multipoint ShapeTypes will simply contain a single output feature identifier (FID) attribute.
 Also, note that depending on the ShapeType (polylines and polygons), Measure and Z ShapeDimension data will not be transferred to the output geometries.
-If the input attribute table contains fields that measure the geometric properties of their associated features (e.g. length or area), these fields will not be updated to reflect changes in geometry shape and size resulting from the overlay operation.
+If the input attribute table contains fields that measure the geometric properties of their associated features (e.g., length or area), these fields will not be updated to reflect changes in geometry shape and size resulting from the overlay operation.

 Zonal Statistics

-This tool is part of wbt_geometric_analysis.py

-Calculates zonal statistics based on an input raster, using raster or polygon zones.
+Outline: calculates zonal statistics based on an input raster, using raster or polygon zones.

+Source: this tool is part of wbt_geometric_analysis.py

+Description:

-It is composed of two whitebox tools with the following workflow:
+This tool is composed of two whitebox tools and a geopandas with the following workflow:

+gpd.read_file()

 vector_polygons_to_raster()

 zonal_statistics()

+Read files [link]

+This geopandas tool reads the vector file and is used to create a new index.
+This new index is then subsequently used as the field from attribute table, which is used to convert the vector polygon to a raster.

-Vector polygons to raster
+Vector polygons to raster [link]

 Converts a vector containing polygons into a raster.

-Zonal statistics
+Zonal statistics [link]

 This tool can be used to extract common descriptive statistics associated with the distribution of some underlying data raster based on feature units defined by a feature definition raster.
 For example, this tool can be used to measure the maximum or average slope gradient (data image) for each of a group of watersheds (feature definitions).
-Although the data raster can contain any type of data, the feature definition raster must be categorical, i.e. it must define area entities using integer values.
+Although the data raster can contain any type of data, the feature definition raster must be categorical, i.e., it must define area entities using integer values.

 The --stat parameter can take the values, 'mean', 'median', 'minimum', 'maximum', 'range', 'standard deviation', or 'total'.